-Sew all the way around the edge, but make sure to leave around an 200mm (8inch) gap to turn it back the right way around at the end.
+Sew around the edge but leave a gap of around 200mm (8inch) to turn it back the right way around at the end.

-Now turn the two pieces inside out through the 200m (8inch) gap, So most of the thread will be on the inside.
+Now turn the two pieces inside out through the 200m (8inch) gap, so that most of the thread will be on the inside.

-Finish sewing up 200mm (8inch) gap using a whip stitch or blanket stitch.
+Finish by sewing up the 200mm (8inch) gap using a whip stitch or blanket stitch.
 Then you will have a beautiful kantha quilt.